eclipse-archived/ceylon-lang.org/blog/2012-01-02-prototypes-ceylon-js.md

 functions when write a function reference at the Ceylon level.)

-Personally, I don't really see why the JavaScript compiler in V8 could not in principle internally optimize our original code to something more like our "optimized" code.
+Personally, I don't really see why the JavaScript interpreter in V8 could not in principle internally optimize our original code to something more like our "optimized" code.
 I think it would make JavaScript a much more pleasant language to deal with if there wasn't such a big difference in performance